Camp Tannery Arts

 About

-Camp Tannery Arts offers small classes where students work with experienced artists in hands-on art disciplines such as painting, mixed media art, abstract painting, mural art, faux finishes, recycle and upcycle fabric art, upcycle sewing, pottery, linoprint, printmaking, caricature, portrait art, spoken word, and mixed media art.
-Camp activities also include umbrella painting workshops, tinikling workshops, Senegalese and West African dance, Moroccan music, African drumming, studio tours, and an art exhibit for families at the end of camp.
+Camp Tannery Arts offers small classes where students work with experienced artists in hands-on art disciplines such as painting, mixed media art, abstract painting, mural art, faux finishes, printmaking, linoprint, pottery, portrait art, caricatures, recycle/upcycle fabric art, and upcycle sewing.
+Campers also take part in umbrella painting workshops, tinikling workshops, Senegalese and West African dance, Moroccan music, community drumming and dancing, spoken word, and a studio tour.
+The camp session ends with a special art exhibit for the families of campers.

 • Ages: 7–15 years old

-Camp is held outside as much as possible, with occasional moves indoors for a studio tour or due to inclement weather.
-Parents are asked to make sure that their child has plenty of sunscreen and weather- and art-appropriate clothing because some projects are messy and it can be chilly in the mornings.
-The camp usually provides a light, nut-free snack, but students are encouraged to bring their own snacks and water, and if a child is staying for both sessions they should bring a lunch.
-Sharing food is not allowed due to dietary restrictions of some campers, and parents are asked to note any food allergies on the camp registration form and notify a camp counselor of any medical equipment the child may need in an emergency situation, such as an epi pen.
-The camp is not responsible for any lost or damaged property, keeps a lost and found, and does not keep items longer than one week after the end of camp.
+Camp is held outside as much as possible but may move indoors for a studio tour or because of inclement weather.
+Children are asked to have plenty of sunscreen and weather- and art-appropriate clothing, since some projects are messy and it can be chilly in the mornings.
+The camp usually provides a light, nut-free snack, but students are encouraged to bring their own snacks and water, and sharing food is not allowed due to dietary restrictions of some campers.
+If a child is staying for both sessions, they should bring a lunch.
+If a child has a food allergy, it should be noted on the camp registration form, and a camp counselor should be notified of any medical equipment the child may need in an emergency situation, such as an epi pen.
+The camp is not responsible for any lost or damaged property, and it has a lost and found but does not keep items longer than one week after the end of camp.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.